carlos-plata/my-reads/README.md

 ## Built With

 * [React](https://react.dev/) - The JavaScript library used for building the user interface.
-* Create React App - The toolchain used to bootstrap the application.
 * [Udacity Books API](https://github.com/udacity/reactnd-project-myreads-starter) - The backend service providing book data.

 ## Acknowledgements